elsemikk/Wren_popgen/2_PCA_plotting.md

+# PCA Plotting

-This file contains the code which was used to produce the PCA figures shown in the manuscript as well as other exploratory PCA figures.
+This file contains the code which was used to produce the PCA figures shown in the manuscript.

 **Input**: `*.012NA`, `*.indv`, and `*.pos` files containing the genotype data for all samples ,produced in the first step.
-These files are provided in the folder `2_PCA_DATA` in this repository.
-It also requires metadata files which are provided in the same folder.
-This R code also uses functions that are provided in the R script `genomics_R_functions.R`.
+These files are provided in the folder `PAWR_WIWR_012NA_files` in this repository.
+This R code also uses functions that are provided in the R script `genomics_R_functions.R`, which is provided in this repository in the folder `2_PCA_data`.
+It also requires metadata files, which are provided in the folder `2_PCA_DATA` in this repository.

 **Output:**: PCA figures and PCA data